rishav-dahal/rishav-dahal/README.md

-- 👋 Hi, I’m @risaav
+- 👋 Hi, I’m Rishav
-- 👀 I’m interested in web development machine learning and cloud computing.
+- 👀 I’m activaly involved in backend-web-development, machine learning and cloud computing.
-- 🌱 I’m currently learning software engineering
+- 🌱 I’m currently pursuring software engineering
 - 💞️ I’m looking to collaborate on startup which involves any new sector
 - 📫 How to reach me:Email:contact@rishavdahal.com.np